-We expect that our stock price may fluctuate significantly.
+We expect that our stock price will continue to fluctuate significantly.

 The market price of shares of our common stock, similar to the market price of shares of common stock of other biopharmaceutical companies, is subject to wide fluctuations.
-From January 1, 2017 to September 30, 2017 the daily closing price of our common stock on the NASDAQ Global Market ranged from a high of \$5.08 to a low of \$3.24 and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+From January 1, 2018 to March 31, 2018 the daily closing price of our common stock on the NASDAQ Global Market ranged from a high of \$8.91 to a low of \$4.79 and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- plans for, progress of, or results from preclinical studies and clinical trials of ZGN-1061 and/or other product candidates; - the failure of the FDA to accept our IND for ZGN-1061; - the failure of the FDA or the EMA to approve ZGN-1061; - our ability to establish an adequate safety margin and profile for ZGN-1061 or other product candidates, including risk of serious thromboembolic events; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other type 2 diabetes or weight loss therapies;
+- plans for, progress of, or results from nonclinical studies and clinical trials of ZGN-1061, ZGN-1258, and/or other product candidates; - the failure of the FDA to accept our IND for ZGN-1061 or for ZGN-1258; - the failure of the FDA or the EMA to approve ZGN-1061 or ZGN-1258; - our ability to establish an adequate safety margin and profile for ZGN-1061, ZGN-1258, or other product candidates, including risk of serious thromboembolic events; - · announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other type 2 diabetes or PWS therapies; - regulatory or legal developments in the United States and other countries; - failure of ZGN-1061 or ZGN-1258, if successfully developed and approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - · changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it;

-- regulatory or legal developments in the United States and other countries; - failure of ZGN-1061, if successfully developed and approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - · variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - · changes in accounting principles; - · our ability to raise additional capital and the terms on which we can raise it; - · sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - · additions or departures of key personnel; - · discussion of us or our stock price by the press and by online investor communities; and - · other risks and uncertainties described in these risk factors.
+- sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - · discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.